irods/irods_client_library_r_rest/README.md

 ## Prerequisites
 The R iRODS client API uses the REST API for communications with iRODS.
 See [iRODS REST Repository](https://github.com/DICE-UNC/irods-rest) and [iRODS REST Documentation](https://github.com/DICE-UNC/irods-rest/blob/master/docs/iRODSRESTAPIDocumentation.pdf) for setting up the REST web services.

+To use the R iRODS client, the R package "httr" must also be installed.

+    install.package("httr")

 ## Including the API Code and Creating a Connection Context
 The first steps to use the API is to import the iRODS_API.R file and create an connection context object.
 This is done as follows: